❝To have another language is to possess a second soul.❞

 Of course since 1989 and the fall of communism, things have changed in Eastern Europe, although the mentality of a dictatorship changes much slower than the powers of government.
 And truth be told, it is the same elite few that run the country, they have just managed to change their political profiles.
 Whichever the case, power is hard to give up from the gripping clutches of the privileged.

 The next generation quickly forgets the generosity of those sending from the Americas, and they slowly feel disappointed that Santa Claus doesn’t actually exist in North America.
 Hard work brought them those gifts, not money trees.
+The expression in Hungary is that sausages grow on the trees.
 Unfortunately it is the old proverb come to light; Give a man a fish, you feed him for the day, teach a man to fish and you feed him for a lifetime.

-We stopped giving the fish.
+We stopped giving fish.
 No good deed ever goes unpunished they say.
-(I will leave it at that) Unfortunately my Canadian view of Hungary and even my Hungarian view of Canada since moving to France have both changed.
+I will leave it at that.
+Unfortunately my Canadian view of Hungary and even my Hungarian view of Canada since moving to France have both changed.
 It is far more accurate since living in Europe, and getting to know people from all walks of life.

 In France we are different again.
 We arrived as Hungarian citizens, as they did not accept our Canadian dual citizenships.
 As part of the suppressed communist block: now I see the way Hungarians are viewed throughout the world.
 We are clumped together with the gypsies that steal, the workers that undercut the full pay French employee and take their pay home to their starving families.
 We were allotted with other people who change the fabric of a society by bringing their cultures to their new lands and refuse to blend in or assimilate.